Back to the Mac stuff.

 [good SE]

-Please note: Apple's Mac and Apple II computers, will accept any AC cord that fits the Mac's AC outlet.
-If all you want is AC power to your Apple product, grab some AC cord from a computer or TV or LCD display etc. Please don't ask me to decide what AC cord you have to have, that's up to you.
+Please note: Apple's (USA) Mac and Apple II computers & products, will accept any (USA) AC cord that fits the Mac's AC outlet.
+If all you want is (USA) AC power to your Apple product, grab some AC cord from a computer or TV or LCD display etc. Please don't ask me to decide what AC cord you have to have, that's up to you.
 Some people are interested in these details.
+This information may be incomplete or in error: contact me if you have corrections.

-The following AC cords I describe as "Apple logo", have a molded Apple logo on the AC wall-outlet side.
-They have specific features as described, and were sold at various times with Apple Macintosh or Apple II computers.
-Apple did not specify specific AC cords for specific products, sorry.
-The Apple Service manuals per product, don't provide a part number.
-A useful discussion about this, can be found on the Web at this early-Mac email discussion group.
+Descriptions, definitions The following AC cords I describe as "Apple logo", have a molded Apple logo on the AC wall-outlet side.
+AC cords with a "bullseye logo", have a molded concentric set of circles (bullseye).
+They have specific physical features as described, And I alone (not Apple) designate some of them as "ABCD type".
+These were sold at various times with Apple Macintosh or Apple II computers or accessories like printers, hard drives, etc. Apple generally did not specify specific AC cords for specific products, sorry.
+The Apple Service manuals per product, don't/didn't provide a part number that I found.
+A useful discussion about this, was found on the Web at this early-Mac email discussion group.

-Apple logoed A/C cords, for USA (110V AC).
-Has Apple logo on AC plug (wall outlet end).
+These cords are for USA (110V AC) use.
 The cord may be brown/tan, or ivory, or grey.
-It ends in a FEMALE, three-pin AC connector which plugs into your Mac.
+It has shapes as I'll describe.
+It ends in a FEMALE, three-pin AC connector which plugs into your early Apple product.
 The center pin is offset from the other two pins.
-Some A/C cords have a right-angled female housing, it is "bent" relative to the cord; these bends can occur in three ways.
-Some have a "straight" female connector, it is "straight" relative to the cord.
-I show photos of those housings and name them arbitrarily as shown.
+They are different in how the AC wall plug is logoed, and how the computer side AC plug is shaped or bent.
+I show photos of the computer-side housing and name them ABCD arbitrarily as shown.

 We can't tell you definitively what model Mac sold with what A/C cord.
 We can only sell you a cord of some particular description.
-Please specify color and the computer-side AC connector as I've described.
+Please specify color and the computer-side AC connector (ABCD) as I've described.
 I suggest you describe the Apple/Mac model you want it for, and WHY some choice matters to you.
-I provide this information and these items, for people interested in such details, but it's your choice not mine.
+I provide this information and these items, for people interested in such details, as best I determined at one time.

 [good SE]

 The image at this link shows four female connectors which plug into your Mac/Apple product.
-They are labled in the photo A B C D. Please note, these are MY designations, not Apple's.
-They are shown, as you can see, with the power cord hanging STRAIGHT DOWN from the FEMALE connector.
-The "angled" connectors are shown facing you if possible so you can see the FEMALE pins.
-But they all have the same female pins and all "fit" .
-Look carefully at your Mac, to determine how the A/C cord will "hang" relative to your Mac's A/C connector; if that matters to you.
-Your choice is up to you, not me.
+They are labled in the photo A B C D, left to right.
+Please note, these are MY designations, not Apple's.
+They are shown, as you can see, with the power cord hanging STRAIGHT DOWN from the FEMALE (computer end) connector.
+The "angled" connectors are shown facing you, so you can see the FEMALE pins.
+Look carefully at your intended use device, to determine how the A/C cord will "hang" relative to your A/C connector.
+Your choice among these is up to you, not me.

 "A" shows a straight connector, its pins point STRAIGHT UP and you can't directly see the female pins.